Gwangmyeong: Medical services

 A local general hospital, Gwangmyeong Sungae Hospital is in Cheolsan-dong and it is recently affiliated with Medical School of Kwandong University.
 There are two university hospitals.
-One is Korea University Medical Center at Guro (구로고대병원 gu-ro-go-dae-byeong-weon) that is located in nearby Guro-dong, Seoul and other one is Chung-ang University Hospital at Gwangmyeong (중앙대학교광명병원 joong-ahng-dae-hak-gyo-gwang-myeong-byeong-weon) that is located near Gwangmyeong station A public medical centre is in southernmost Haan-dong.
+One is Korea University Medical Center at Guro that is located in nearby Guro-dong, Seoul and other one is Chung-ang University Hospital at Gwangmyeong that is located near Gwangmyeong station A public medical centre is in southernmost Haan-dong.

 Many private clinics are located along with business areas in the city.

 Climate

 Gwangmyeong has a humid continental climate (Köppen: Dwa), but can be considered a borderline humid subtropical climate (Köppen: Cwa) using the -3 C isotherm.